odhinto/dsc-phase-2-project-v3/README.md

 ![image](https://github.com/user-attachments/assets/ffd68c86-7102-4032-860d-85dd3800fab2)

-The principals table details main people (using their person_id)that were involved with different movies (using the movie_id) and the capacities in which they were involved e.g. director, actor, producer etc. There could be a relationship between these people and the success of the movie in the box office
+The principals table details main people (using their person_id)that were involved with different movies (using the movie_id) and the capacities in which they were involved e.g. director, actor, producer etc. There could be a relationship between these people and the success of the movie in the box office.

 *   **persons**:

 #Explore persons table
 persons_query = """
                       SELECT *